defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 As expected, the private key was decoded with `base64` without any problems.
 However, it still appears to be encrypted, which is a bit of an issue.
 I decided I would combat this by utilizing `ssh2john` to obtain the hash of the key in a format recognizable by `john the ripper`, which I would then be able to crack accordingly with `rockyou.txt`.
 <p><br></p>

-I start with the hash conversion:
+I started the hash conversion:

 ```python
 ➜  HTB-CHAINSAW /usr/share/john/ssh2john.py ./bobby.key.enc > bobby.key.enc.hash